 Brazilian Jiu-Jitsu

 Brazilian Jiu-Jitsu focuses on ground fighting and submission holds.
 It teaches how to get into dominant positions on the ground.
-Practitioners use leverage and strategy to apply chokes and joint locks14.
-This art is key in mixed martial arts and is very effective.
+Practitioners use leverage and strategy to apply chokes and joint locks.
+This art is integral to mixed martial arts and highly effective.

 Judo and Brazilian Jiu-Jitsu are thrilling and require great skill.
 They show the beauty of human movement and the problem-solving skills in martial arts13.